 By Jim Merkel

-The One-Hundred-Year Plan film is a search for a path through turbulent times.
+The film Saving Walden’s World is a search for a path through turbulent times.
 We are the generation watching humanity devour earth.
 Will we pass on a parched planet or figure out how to live within earth’s limits?
 Travel along to far-flung and unlikely places on a quest for a world that works for all.

 Currently the reins are in the hands of powerful corporate interests and governments.
 Through globalization, extreme extraction and land grabs our planet races toward catastrophe.
 Critical planetary boundaries are being exceeded leading to climate disruption, the 6th great extinction, grinding poverty and wars.
-Most leaders have no other plan but to grow the economy, stimulate consumerism, and stimulate couples to have more children--the very things that drive this crisis.
+Most leaders have no other plan but to grow the economy, stimulate consumerism, and encourage couples to have more children—the very things that drive this planetary crisis.

 This film seeks to discover if a sustainable future is even possible and if so, what adaptations and practices would be necessary.
-The late systems thinker and author of The Limits to Growth, Donella Meadows, using extensive modeling suggested that humanity could avoid a dramatic collapse in the 21 century by having smaller families and footprints while using technology to reduce impact and enhance wellbeing.
+Donnella Meadows, the late systems thinker and author of The Limits to Growth, suggested that humanity could avoid a dramatic collapse in the 21 century by having smaller families and ecological footprints while using technology to reduce impact and enhance wellbeing.

 The film’s director, Jim Merkel, became dedicated to world peace and sustainable living after an ethical hemorrhage while designing and marketing top-secret military electronics.
 Following the 1989 Exxon Valdez disaster, Jim quit work to begin an experiment in simplicity, limiting his earning, spending and impact.
-He traveled to Kerala India in 1993 to study their sustainability achievements and returned to found the Global Living Project where five teams of researchers attempted life as global citizens.
-Jim has traveled, often by bicycle, searching for sustainable societies and documented his findings in Radical Simplicity – small footprints on a finite Earth.
+He traveled to Kerala, India, in 1993 to study its achievements in the area of sustainability and returned to found the Global Living Project, a non-profit environmental organization dedicated to outreach, education, and research.
+Jim has traveled, often by bicycle, searching for sustainable societies and documented his findings in Radical Simplicity – Small Footprints on a finite Earth.